 Stock

-This doesn’t work with toddlers, it doesn’t work with young kids, it doesn’t even work with adults.
+This doesn’t work with toddlers, it doesn’t work with young kids, and it doesn’t even work with adults.
 “It tells the child that expressing emotions is not accepted or appropriate.
 It tells the distressed child to stop because they are ‘too much,'” says Rachael Snyder, a clinical psychotherapist specializing in teen anxiety, depression, and trauma.
-“There are adults that hold in or bottle up their emotions because at one point of their life, they were told it’s not OK to express those.”
+“There are adults who hold in or bottle up their emotions because, at one point in their life, they were told it’s not OK to express those.”

 Yes, your teen watched the entire season of The Baby-Sitters Club after repeatedly refusing your excited invitations.
 Then you may have said, “Why did you watch this without me when I’ve been begging you to watch it with me for months?”
-At which point your tween rolled their eyes at you, sighed like they’ve never before been so inconvenienced, and marched back to their room.
-This could easily devolve into a fight and is a good time to remember that your tween doesn’t hate you or hate spending time with you.
-Step back, and resist centering yourself.
+At which point your tween rolled their eyes at you, sighed like they’ve never been so inconvenienced, and marched back to their room.
+This could easily devolve into a fight, and it’s a good time to remember that your tween doesn’t hate you or hate spending time with you.
+Step back and resist centering yourself.

-As a parent, it’s hard not to try to fix things.
-We’re so used to tending to every need our infants, toddlers, and young children have that when they begin to grow out of that necessity, we have a hard time recognizing that they’ve grown out of itThink about your own behaviors here, and how often you just need your friends and family to be a sounding board for what you’re going through.
+As a parent, it’s hard not to try to make things right.
+We’re so used to tending to the needs of our infants, toddlers, and young children that we have a hard time recognizing when they’ve grown out of that necessityThink about yourself here and how often you just need your friends and family to be a sounding board for what you’re going through.
 Give your kids the benefit of this—and allow them to vent to you without attempting to “fix” whatever is wrong.

 Related: 9 Ways to Build Trust with Your Tween